minhnguyen290304/OTTO-E-commerce-Customer-Journey-Analytics-Product-Recommendation/README.md

 ## Project Overview

+## Project Overview

 Online retailers offer millions of products, giving customers an enormous range of choices.
 While product variety can improve customer satisfaction, it can also create decision fatigue, making it more difficult for shoppers to discover relevant products and complete purchases.

 This project analyzes over **41 million customer interaction events** from the OTTO e-commerce dataset - the largest German online shop with more than 10 million products from over 19,000 brands - to understand customer behavior, identify conversion opportunities, and uncover navigation patterns throughout the shopping journey.

-Beyond traditional descriptive analytics, the project also develops a transition-based recommendation framework that leverages customer navigation behavior to generate product recommendations based on observed browsing and purchasing patterns.
+Beyond traditional descriptive analytics, the project develops a transition-based recommendation framework that leverages customer navigation behavior to generate product recommendations based on observed browsing and purchasing patterns.

+The project is further extended with **Power Automate** to automate recurring Power BI operations, including scheduled dataset refreshes, KPI alert notifications, and automated PDF report distribution.

-The objective is to demonstrate how customer journey analytics can support both business decision-making and recommendation system development.
+The objective is to demonstrate how **customer journey analytics, recommendation techniques, business intelligence, and workflow automation** can be integrated into an end-to-end analytics solution to support both business decision-making and operational reporting.

 #### The project consists of 8 main parts: